jamesrcounts/jamesrcounts.com/_posts/2020-02-08-one-lifecycle.md

 1. The container image should only build when its content (the dotnet application) changes.
 1. The Helm package should only occur when the chart changes.
 1. The application should deploy when either artifact changes.

+{:style="text-align: center;"}
+![Pipeline flow diagram.
+Shows a single source repository triggering multiple build pipelines.
+The build pipelines fan into a single deploy pipeline.
+The deploy pipeline deploys to multiple cloud environments.][0]

+To make each pipeline manage just one lifecycle, we need three pipelines then.
+Also, to satisfy the requirements for the deployment pipeline's lifecycle, we need to make the deployment pipeline trigger when either of the other pipelines complete.
+Attack this problem by first separating build and deployment pipelines, then break apart the container image build from the Helm chart build.

 ## Separate Build and Deploy